Biodegradable Balloons: Unveiling the Hidden Truths

 Sorting out these details is crucial because misunderstanding them could lead us to make choices that aren’t as eco-friendly as we believe.

-Greener than You May Think
+Greener than you may Think

 You might’ve seen them touted at parties or events—biodegradable balloons that claim they can vanish without a trace after they’ve served their purpose.
 But let’s unpack what that really means: